 The 98th percentile of daily total PM2.5 concentrations, investigated as a metric of peak concentrations likely due to wildfire, declined from 31 µg/m³ in 2007 to a minimum of 18 µg/m³ in 2016, with higher concentrations in 2017 and 2018 (20 and 22 µg/m³; Figure S11).
 Among racial and ethnic groups, Asian people live in places with higher 98th percentile concentrations than each of the other racial and ethnic groups considered for each year in 2007 to 2018 (Figure S12).
 This is consistent with the results for Asian non-fire PM2.5 population-weighted mean concentrations (Figure 5).
 The 98th percentile of concentrations in 2017 and 2018 increased steeply in the western US, among Asian and Hispanic people, those who primarily speak a language other than English at home, and those living in urban areas (Figure S12).
 This increase coincided with the increase in California burned area in those years41 and a large increase in Childs fire PM2.5 was simultaneously observed.
 In combination with the trends in annual mean fire PM2.5 (Figure 5), these results indicate a shift in the demographics of the burden of PM2.5 in 2017 and 2018 compared to earlier years studied.

+Disparities in exposure within regions of the CONUS

+Relative burden of total, fire, and non-fire PM2.5 within regions was investigated with a focus on the southeast and northwest (Figure 6) because those regions had the highest fire PM2.5 concentrations (Table 1).
+Relative burden in other regions is shown in Figures S13 to S17.
+Disparities by urbanicity are largely consistent across regions, with lower fire PM2.5 and higher non-fire PM2.5 concentrations in urban areas.
+Higher fire PM2.5 concentrations were observed in lower income areas in the northeast and southeast but were less consistent in regions with lower fire PM2.5 concentrations.
+Considering racial and ethnic groups, the burden of fire PM2.5 varied more by region than that of non-fire PM2.5.
+Fire PM2.5 concentrations were higher where Native American people live compared to other groups in all regions except those with the lowest fire PM2.5 concentrations (i.e., the midwest, northeast and southwest).
+Patterns of fire PM2.5 burden among other racial and ethnic groups vary across the regions of the CONUS, with Black people, for example, among the most burdened in the southeast but among the least burdened in the northwest.
+Black and Asian people are among the groups living in areas with the highest non-fire PM2.5 burden across all regions.
+Relative burden of fire PM2.5 by language spoken at home is similarly varied by region.
+In general, characteristics such as urbanicity and income vary more consistently with the relative burden of fire PM2.5 across regions of the CONUS than racial and ethnic groups and by language spoken at home.

+Figure 6.
+Relative burden of total (CMAQ Total), wildland fire (CMAQ Fire), non-fire (CMAQ No Fire) PM2.5 concentrations by Rural-Urban Commuting Area (RUCA) urbanicity classifications, race and ethnicity, language spoken at home, and per-capita income quintile in the southeast (A) and the northwest (B).
+Regional subgroup concentrations are compared to overall CONUS concentrations.

 Sensitivity analysis